unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_02.-Tutorial:-Make-It-Speak.md

 Enter the `ukdebug` configuration menu.
 We need to have `Enable kernel messages (uk_printk)` checked.
 Also, we need to change the option below it, `Kernel message level`, from `Show critical and error messages (default)` to `Show all types of messages`.
-To make thing prettier, also enable the `Colored output` option.
+To make things prettier, also enable the `Colored output` option.
 Save and exit the configuration, then build and run the image.

 We have a bunch of initializations happening, before seeing the "Hello world!" message.